 Shareholders are invited to attend shareholders' meetings to put forth any questions they may have on the motions to be debated and decided upon.
-If any shareholder is unable to attend these meetings, he/she (save for Relevant Intermediaries (as defined under the Act) who are entitled to appoint multiple proxies) is allowed to appoint up to two proxies to vote on his/her behalf at the meeting through proxy forms which are sent together with the Company's annual reports or circulars.
-The duly completed and original proxy form is required to be submitted not less than 72 hours before the shareholders' meeting and deposited at the registered office of the Company.
-As Shareholders are unable to attend the forthcoming AGM in person, under the COVID-19 (Temporary Measures) Act 2020 (the "COVID-19 Act") and the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 (the "COVID-19 Order") which is applicable for the period 27 March 2020 to 30 June 2021, the forthcoming AGM will be held by way of electronic means and Shareholders are able to vote by appointing the Chairman of the AGM as proxy to vote on their behalf.
+If any shareholder is unable to attend these meetings, he/she (save for Relevant Intermediaries (as defined under the Act) who are entitled to appoint multiple proxies) is allowed to appoint up to two proxies to vote on his/her behalf at the meeting through proxy forms which are made available on SGXNet and the Company's website with the Company's annual report or circulars.
+The duly completed and original proxy form is required to be submitted not less than 72 hours before the shareholders' meeting and deposited at the registered office of the Company or designated email address provided by the Company.